algorandfoundation/algokit-utils-ts/docs/capabilities/app-deploy.md

 If you are building a smart contract using the [beaker_production AlgoKit template](https://github.com/algorandfoundation/algokit-beaker-default-template) if provides a reference implementation out of the box for the deploy-time immutability and permanence control.

-If you passed in a TEAL template for the approvalProgram or clearProgram (i.e. a `string` rather than a `Uint8Array`) then `deployApp` will return the [compilation result](../code/interfaces/types_app.CompiledTeal.md) of substituting then compiling the TEAL template(s) in the following properties of the return value:
+If you passed in a TEAL template for the approvalProgram or clearStateProgram (i.e. a `string` rather than a `Uint8Array`) then `deployApp` will return the [compilation result](../code/interfaces/types_app.CompiledTeal.md) of substituting then compiling the TEAL template(s) in the following properties of the return value:

 - `compiledApproval?: CompiledTeal`
 - `compiledClear?: CompiledTeal`